albertleng-projects/glare_removal_project/README.md

 │── Dockerfile          # Containerization setup for the API │── README.md           # Documentation
 │── requirements.txt    # Python dependencies
-└── .gitignore          # Files to be ignored in version control
+|── .gitignore          # Files to be ignored in version control
+└── .gitattributes      # Git LFS tracking for large files
 ```

 ---